Operation: Endgame: Plot

 Meanwhile, Carl and Neil uncover an audio tape which the Devil recorded before his death.
 The Devil reveals that he has a disc with every dirty secret from the last eight years of the Bush administration.
 He also professes his love for Susan.
-The elevator emerges from a bathroom stall and it is revealed the Fool has killed Temperance, the paper cutter blade stuck in her head.
+The elevator emerges from a bathroom stall and it is revealed the Fool has killed Temperance.
 He snaps the neck of a man in the bathroom who sees Temperance's body and takes his jacket, then he calls Susan, and tells her (in an English accent using the British pronunciation of ma'am as the American sound of "mom") that he has the disc, which contains "every single one of their fuck-ups."
 Susan reveals that she had hired the Fool specifically to enter the Factory and retrieve the files.
 She then shoots Carl and Neil.
-The film ends with the Fool confidently walking out of the building, stepping into a cab, and driving off and the screen turns black.
-In the credits, bits of a will, one recorded by Emperor and the other by Chariot, reveal that Emperor plans to leave his holiday home to his dog and give wine in his wine cellar to the widows of the men he killed, while Chariot promises that he will return as an evil ghost and will eat hearts for an eternity.
+Meanwhile, the Fool walks out of the building, steps into a cab, and drives off.